pwdLuiys/LYDrivers/README.md

-# Hardware Scanner - CPU
+# Hardware Scanner

 This repository contains a small Python script that collects information about the processor(s) of a Windows machine using WMI and prints the details to the console.

+I'll make collect more information latter!

 ## What the code does
 - Opens a WMI connection to access hardware information.